|

 or to ask their own questions of the actors and writers.
 While the process

-is exhaustive, it is also remarkaby informative and naturally leads to
+is demanding, it is also remarkaby informative and naturally leads to

 the kind of synthesis at the end of discussion that is critical for the